Nokia unveils new metal-body Lumia smartphone

 Nokia has recently launched new products in the lower and mid-tier range to protect its position in emerging markets, but its success in the high-margin smartphone market will be crucial to its long-term survival.

 The company unveiled the slightly heavier Lumia 928 for the U.S. market last Friday.
-It was priced at $99 after a rebate and a two-year deal with Verizon Wireless.
+It was priced at $99 after a rebate and a two-year deal with Verizon Wireless (VZ.N) (VOD.L).

 Both the Lumia 925 and 928 are targeted at the high-end, flagship segment, which accounts for 35 to 40 percent of the total global market, said Jo Harlow, Nokia's executive vice president for smart devices.